rajab-m/PPG_denoisong_adaptiveFiltering/README.md

 ![RLS Filtering Example](rls_filtering_example.png)

 Example of Recursive Least Squares (RLS) filtering applied to the corrupted PPG signal.
-The figure illustrates the capability of the RLS algorithm to suppress motion artifacts while preserving the heart-rate-related information.
+The figure illustrates the capability of the RLS algorithm to suppress motion artifacts while preserving the heart-rate-related information, the ppg signal here is 8 seconds long.

 ## Long-Duration Heart Rate Estimation (300 s)